Meaad96s/project1_mta/README.md

 http://web.mta.info/developers/turnstile.html

 ## Project Goal
-Investigate Ney york MTA traffic to give insights to the people to avoid crowded area and to improve the logistics of New york subways.
+Investigate New york MTA traffic to give insights to the people to avoid crowded area and to improve the logistics of New york subways.

 ## Field Description